httptoolkit/httptoolkit-website/src/posts/free-as-in-beer.md

 To get your subscription set up, just send me an email with the details, from the email account you'd like associated with your new subscription, and I'll make it happen.

-If you'd like ideas for contributions, take a look through [the feedback repo](https://github.com/feedback) or the issues attached to the above repos, play around with [the tool itself](/) to find rough edges or missing features, or feel free to [get in touch](/contact) for suggestions.
+If you'd like ideas for contributions, take a look through [the feedback repo](https://github.com/feedback) or the issues attached to the above repos, play around with [HTTP Toolkit](/) for yourself to find rough edges or missing features, or feel free to [get in touch](/contact) for suggestions.

 If you look closely, all this is just an extension of the philosophy above!
 It's an expansion of the free tier - if you're a contributor to the project, HTTP Toolkit is now 100% FOSS for you - and a use of open source to feed that freemium virtuous cycle, and push the project further & higher.